thedivergentai/ByteFix-Website/README.md

 *   Gatsby: A React-based static site generator.
 *   React: A JavaScript library for building user interfaces.
 *   CSS: Styling language for web pages.
-*   Framer Motion: A production-ready motion library for React.
+*   Motion: A production-ready motion library for React.

 ## Setup Instructions